csarmientoGallifreyAI/CosmoVision-Telegram-Trading-Bot/README.md

 - `/start` - Begin interacting with the bot
 - `/help` - Show available commands
 - `/analyze <coin>` - Get detailed analysis for a coin
+- `/discover <query>` - Find coins matching specific criteria
+- `/similar <coin>` - Find coins similar to a specific one
+- `/trend <coin>` - Get AI-powered trend analysis
+- `/risk <coin>` - Get risk assessment for a coin
 - `/setalert <coin> <metric> <condition> <threshold>` - Set an alert
 - `/myalerts` - View your active alerts
 - `/removealert <number>` - Remove an alert
+- `/share` - Get your referral link to share with friends
+- `/referrals` - View your referrals and earned points
+- `/usage` - Check your API usage statistics

 ## Architecture